 In times of crisis, communication is about building trust through consistency.
 Your workforce must feel you are taking action.
 A well-executed communication strategy can help manage perceptions, maintain trust, and ensure a coordinated response.
 It is important to have a designated spokesperson and a plan for how information will be disseminated as well as a detailed timeline for employees to visualise the effects of a crisis.

-Time visualisation not only helps in planning a response but also in identify upcoming possible deltas (gaps) that will occur in the execution of your plan.
-It is also helpful in capturing various time zones, organisation, and stakeholders in one place which reveals the complexity of an ecosystem.
-Don’t underestimate the importance of this last methodical tool, it has proven its effectiveness many times and for all type of organisations.
+Time visualisation not only helps in planning a response but also in identifying upcoming possible deltas (gaps) that will occur in the execution of your plan.
+It is also helpful in capturing various time zones, organisations, and stakeholders in one place which reveals the complexity of an ecosystem.
+Don’t underestimate the importance of this last methodical tool, it has proven its effectiveness many times and for all types of organisations.

 Five Steps in the Crisis Response Phase:

-Crisis are incredibly stressful and draining, often taking a large emotional toll on those involved and those who had to manage it.
+Crisis is incredibly stressful and draining, often taking a large emotional toll on those involved and those who had to manage it.
 Adequate support is required to a workforce post-crisis to alleviate mental health impacts.
-Organisations must have systems and tools in place to encourage employee wellbeing such as counselling services, mental health days, and wellness programmes
+Organisations must have systems and tools in place to encourage employee wellbeing, such as counselling services, mental health days, and wellness programmes.

 Crisis management is not a one-time task.
 It is important to regularly review and update your crisis management plan to ensure it remains effective and relevant.
 Continuous improvement is fundamental to maintaining organisational resilience.
 After a crisis, conduct a post-crisis analysis (After Action Review) to identify what worked well and to envision what could be improved.